rygelouv/Tanga-iOS/README.md

 - [Tanga Projects](https://github.com/rygelouv?tab=projects)

 ### What is remaining for the MVP?
-* Add analytics tracker
+* TestFlight testing
-* Improve Error tracking
+* App Store submission

 ## Setup